openstack-archive/tripleo-docs/deploy-guide/source/deployment/ansible_config_download.rst

 Summary
 -------
 Starting with the Queens release, it is possible to use Ansible to apply the overcloud configuration.
-In the Rocky release, this method is the new default behavior.
+Since the Rocky release, this method is the new default behavior.

 Ansible is used to replace the communication and transport of the software